For Brokers

 What does the policy cover?

-Our policy responds when the outputs of the generative AI system the insured has deployed cause harm to third parties.
-Coverage triggers and definitions are written for how generative systems actually fail in production, not bolted onto a tech E&O form.
+Our policy responds when a generative AI system that the insured has deployed causes harm to third parties.
+Coverage triggers and definitions are written for how generative AI systems actually cause legal liability.

 Generative AI Errors